Twometer/twometer-vr/TVR.Hardware/README.md

 # Hardware
-For assembly instructions, see the [wiki](https://github.com/Twometer/twometer-vr/wiki/Hardware)
+In here are the STL files for 3D printing the controllers.

+Links to the PCB for the controllers, as well as assembly instructions can be found in the [wiki](https://github.com/Twometer/twometer-vr/wiki/Hardware)